-Spring at the October Country Inn is just around the corner.
+Spring at the October Country Inn (check us out) is just around the corner.
 Although night-time temperatures still drop to below freezing, the March sun has enough power to bring day-time temperatures into the 40s.
 The warm days cause the sap to rise in thousands of local Maple trees and signals the start of the maple sugaring season.
 The collection of maple sap and the production of maple syrup is a Vermont tradition that predates Vermont itself.

 Legend has it that a local Indian chief threw his tomahawk into a maple tree trunk.
 The spring sun than warmed the tree and sap ran down the bark from the cut the tomahawk had made and into a container that happened to have been left under the tree.
 Thinking the crystal clear liquid in this container was water, the chief’s wife poured it in with some venison she was cooking.
 As the liquid boiled away a sticky sweet glaze formed on the meat adding a sweet maple flavor.
 Maple syrup was thus discovered.